British police arrest Epstein-linked ex-ambassador Mandelson

 - list 4 of 4Les Wexner: How the billionaire enabled Jeffrey Epstein’s rise

-Without directly naming Mandelson in keeping with its policy, the Metropolitan Police confirmed a 72-year-old man had been arrested “on suspicion of misconduct in public office” and taken to a London police station to be interviewed.
+Without directly naming Mandelson in keeping with its policy, the Metropolitan Police confirmed a 72-year-old man had been arrested “on suspicion of misconduct in public office” and taken to a London police station to be questioned.

+Photos published by the UK’s The Times newspaper appeared to show Mandelson wearing khakis, a grey sweater, and a dark jacket being led into a vehicle by a plainclothes officer.

+“This is absolutely seismic political news,” reported Al Jazeera’s Jonah Hull from London, noting Mandelson “is an enormous figure here”.

 Mandelson, 72, who still holds the British title of “Lord”, has been engulfed in scandal since a trove of emails released by the US Justice Department last month shed new light on his connection with the late Epstein.

-The emails revealed a closer relationship than had been publicly known, and that Mandelson shared information with Epstein when he was a minister in former Prime Minister Gordon Brown’s government.
+The emails revealed a closer relationship than had been publicly known and that Mandelson shared information with Epstein when he was a minister in former Prime Minister Gordon Brown’s government.

-Earlier this month, Mandelson resigned from Prime Minister Keir Starmer’s Labour Party and quit his position in parliament’s upper chamber.
+Earlier this month, Mandelson – who was fired as ambassador to the US last year over earlier revelations about his relationship with Epstein – resigned from Prime Minister Keir Starmer’s Labour Party and quit his position in parliament’s upper chamber.

-He previously said he “very deeply” regretted his past association with Epstein.
-But he has not commented publicly or responded to messages seeking comment on the latest revelations.
+He previously said he “very deeply” regretted his past association with the convicted paedophile Epstein.

-Mandelson’s arrest comes less than a week after King Charles’ younger brother Andrew Mountbatten-Windsor was also arrested on similar charges stemming from his ties to Epstein.
-He has denied any wrongdoing.
+Mandelson’s arrest comes less than a week after King Charles’ younger brother Andrew Mountbatten-Windsor was also arrested for questioning as part of a similar probe stemming from his ties to Epstein.

+The UK government is now weighing legislation to strip the former prince from the royal line of succession, causing his ties to the royal family to be “all but decimated”, said Hull.
+Mountbatten-Windsor has denied any wrongdoing.

+The UK’s Epstein fallout is also putting further pressure on Starmer who has faced some calls to step down.